 Saving Special Places • Building Better Communities

-Urge Gov. DeSantis to VETO SB 410 to protect Florida’s rural areas from development.
-SB 410 was intended to override county oversight for a few specific development projects but will unintentionally impact planning to protect rural lands in dozens of counties across Florida.
-Let him know that SB 410 will:
+SB 410 was intended to override county oversight for a few specific development projects but would have unintentionally impact planning to protect rural lands in dozens of counties across Florida.
+If passed, SB 410 would have:

-• Undermine the authority of many county governments to protect rural areas from development, even if voters approved that protection
+• Undermined the authority of many county governments to protect rural areas from development, even if voters approved that protection

-• Clear the way for high-density development in designated rural areas, such as the rural area approved by Seminole County voters in 2004
+• Cleared the way for high-density development in designated rural areas, such as the rural area approved by Seminole County voters in 2004

-• Require every local government in Florida to include an unnecessary property rights element in its comprehensive plan which will be costly to prepare and unnecessarily duplicates already-existing state and federal laws
+• Required every local government in Florida to include an unnecessary property rights element in its comprehensive plan which will be costly to prepare and unnecessarily duplicates already-existing state and federal laws

-• Override county limits on development, subjecting our communities and natural lands and waters to damaging impacts
+• Overridden county limits on development, subjecting our communities and natural lands and waters to damaging impacts

 As noted in our March 18 veto letter to the Governor, SB 410 initially sought to alter Florida’s growth management statutes by requiring all local governments to include an element in their comprehensive plans regarding private property rights.
 This is a costly and unnecessary mandate for local governments, given the existing, strong protections for private property rights in our federal and state constitutions and state law.

 But during the last days of the session amendments on the Senate floor were added that would significantly worsen the bill.
-With those amendments, SB 410 would curtail the authority of most county governments to manage growth within their borders, making residents more vulnerable to negative impacts to their environment, quality of life, property values and tax bills.
-The amended bill would allow county controls to be superseded by municipalities.
-It could clear the way for high-density development in designated rural areas, such as the rural area approved by Seminole County voters in 2004.
+With those amendments, SB 410 would have curtaiedl the authority of most county governments to manage growth within their borders, making residents more vulnerable to negative impacts to their environment, quality of life, property values and tax bills.
+The amended bill would have allowed county controls to be superseded by municipalities.
+It would have cleared the way for high-density development in designated rural areas, such as the rural area approved by Seminole County voters in 2004.

-To make matters worse, SB 410 is unconstitutional, because the Florida Constitution requires charters, not state law, to specify which ordinances prevail in the event of a conflict between a county and municipality.
-And finally, overriding county limits on development will subject local waterways and other critical resources to more damage.
+To make matters worse, SB 410 would have been unconstitutional, because the Florida Constitution requires charters, not state law, to specify which ordinances prevail in the event of a conflict between a county and municipality.
+And finally, overriding county limits on development would have subjected local waterways and other critical resources to more damage.

 As we argued in our veto letter, voters in charter counties have already decided that the best way to protect their natural resources and promote sustainable communities is through land use policies that are implemented thoughtfully by their county leaders rather than dictated by someone else.
-SB 410 jeopardizes the will of voters in charter counties and in counties that seek to adopt a charter that contains land use policies.
-Thwarting the will of voters will invite litigation, and citizens will get stuck with the bill.
+SB 410 would have jeopardized the will of voters in charter counties and in counties that seek to adopt a charter that contains land use policies.
+Thwarting the will of voters would have invited litigation, and citizens would have been stuck with the bill.